mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He woke up a third time, naked and alone in the luminescent cloth sky he remembered from last night.
 His clothes were nowhere to be found, and he felt a dull headache behind his right eye.
 He knew that this wasn't a dream: the pain was too realistic.
 Glancing downward at his body he saw a single luminescent blue line going down his chest, and knew that the few memories he had were not fantasies.
 Feeling sick, he dropped his head back down and tried to rest.

 "Shit, What did I do?" he said to himself.
 The spectre of guilt began to seep into his bones, carrying with it incessant chills and aches.
 He was still confused, but he remembered Shinna's hands and an unending feeling of loss.
 His body lay lifeless as he struggled to muster the mental strength to move any part of it, even his breathing.
 He felt detached from his senses like he was still floating in a dream, but he couldn't see the dream unfolding.
-The darkness still held him in its depths.
+The darkness still held him.

 "Kipnu!
 Get up!"
 A voice called to him from behind the fabric.
 It was Setre.

 She burst into the room, in full armor and spear, and didn't hesitate to pull Kipnu up to his feet.
-He opened his eyes and saw nothing.
-But he knew it was daytime – it shouldn't be this dark.
+The blood suddenly rushed out of his head and he swayed to and fro to gain his balance amidst the piercing pain in his head.
+His eyes were open yet he still saw nothing, not even the blue light from Setre's chest.

 "It's time to go," she said in a hurried tone.

 He pushed her away with what little strength he had.

-"What happened to me?" he shouted at her.
+"What happened to me?" he shouted at her, holding his head in agony.

 "The kanosin will wear off" she said, some trouble in her voice.

+"I need more... make it stop."

 "Nevermind that, you have to come out right now."

 "No," he responded harshly.

 She pulled her spear on him, and he swatted it away.

-"How do you threaten a man who's lost everything?"
+"How do you threaten me at a time like this?"
 He asked rhetorically.

 With a flick of the wrist, she made a shallow slice through a fatty part of his hip, making Kipnu shout in pain.